Passionate about where you live and want the best for your area?

 Please note that the allowances you receive may affect any financial assistance you receive and are taxable - you should contact the agency that provides the financial assistance to find out how you may be affected.

-Full details of the Council’s Allowances Scheme can be found here.
+Full details of the Council’s Allowances Scheme is available below.18170

 Council staff will provide you with information and advice.
 A carefully planned induction programme will start immediately after the election so you are well prepared to start in your new role if you are successfully elected.
 It is a requirement councillors receive appropriate training before they can become a member of certain committees, for example you must have undertaken training on licensing matters if you want to sit on the Licensing Committee.